 |“I personally appreciate the value that Oxford delivers to our clients.
 We build trust with discretion and unbiased advice.
 And with our unique way of working with clients and their professional advisors, we ensure that every plan and recommendation is implemented.
 With integrity, accountability and detailed follow-through, we build and protect family legacies for our clients. ”|

-Prior to joining Oxford, Rick was a co-owner of a three-generation family business in Indianapolis, where his responsibilities included strategic planning, finance, and oversight of legal, tax, accounting, governance, and insurance matters.
+Prior to joining Oxford, Rick was a co-owner of a three-generation family business in Indianapolis, where his responsibilities included finance, strategic planning, and oversight of legal, tax, accounting, governance and insurance matters.

+Rick is Vice Chairman Emeritus of the AAA Hoosier Motor Club Board of Directors and its related insurance subsidiaries.
 Rick has worked with numerous charitable and philanthropic organizations, most recently serving as a member of the National Lay Review Committee of the Juvenile Diabetes Research Foundation, where he helps oversee the distribution of more than $120 million in funding for Type 1 diabetes research each year.